Kiran7007/Interview-Preparation/kotlin/kotlin.md

 ### Answer

-- **In plain words:** A singleton object scoped to the class; can implement interfaces; Kotlin uses it instead of static blocks.
+** A singleton object scoped to the class; can implement interfaces; Kotlin uses it instead of static blocks.
 - **What to watch for:** Still an object—can hold state; misuse becomes hidden global state.
 - **Example:** Factory methods + constants colocated with class.